rga267/Marvel-API/README.md

 # Marvel-API
-Marvel API for searching Marvel Characters
+Web page created for searching and displaying characters in the Marvel Universe.
+It integrates the Marvel Comics API at Marvel.com.